What is going on with the old yellow barn on the west side of 203 at the south end of Duvall?

-Why is the barn being taken apart?
+Why is the barn being covered with a steel and white canvas tent?

 Is the barn going to be saved?